poppy-project/pypot/README.md

     or
     sudo pip install pypot

-*If you are new to Python and don't know how to install python packages please refer to [the official pip documentation](https://pip.pypa.io/en/latest/index.html) or see our tutorial on how you can [connect to a remote notebook](https://github.com/poppy-project/pypot/tree/master/samples/notebooks#connecting-to-a-remote-notebook).*
+*If you are new to Python and don't know how to install python packages please refer to [the official pip documentation](https://pip.pypa.io/en/latest/index.html) or see our tutorial on how you can [connect to one the notebook example](https://github.com/poppy-project/pypot/blob/master/samples/notebooks/readme.md#ipython-notebooks-everywhere).*

 You will also have to install the driver for the USB2serial port.
 There are two devices that have been tested with pypot that could be used: